PrEval Monitor

 Global Public Policy Institute (GPPi)

-Is there still progress in the evaluation of measures to prevent and counter violent extremism—or has the field stalled?
-Violent extremism evolves and political sensitivity increases but innovation, transparency, and funding in the evaluation of prevention measures are mostly lacking.
-The results of the second iteration of the international monitoring shed light on trends in twelve countries—and what needs to happen now to ensure evaluation can continue to contribute to more effective prevention.
+Is progress still being made in the evaluation of measures to prevent and counter violent extremism—or have developments in this field stalled?
+While violent extremism is continuing to evolve and political sensitivity is increasing, monitoring results indicate a lack of innovation, transparency, and funding in the evaluation of prevention measures.
+The results of the second iteration of our international monitoring survey shed light on trends in this field in 12 countries—and on what needs to happen now to ensure that evaluation can continue to contribute to more effective prevention.

 Subproject International Monitoring.

-Extremism Prevention and Civic Education Internationally—Opposition or Symbiosis?
+Extremism Prevention and Civic and Citizenship Education in Global Practice: Conflict or Synergy?

 University of Duisburg-Essen (UDE)

-Is the prevention of radicalization and extremism seen as an educational task internationally?
-And if so, how is the relation between the prevention of extremism and (citizenship) education coordinated?
-In this chapter, we will try to answer these questions based on an international survey.
-In addition, in one education system (England) interviews have been conducted to establish the level and ways of cooperation between the educational field and the prevention field.
+Is preventing and countering violent extremism (P/CVE) seen as an educational objective in different countries around the world?
+And if so, how is the prevention of extremism organized within (civic and citizenship) education?
+These are the questions this chapter seeks to answer based on an international survey.
+We also conducted interviews with practitioners from the English education system to establish the level and methods of cooperation between the fields of education and extremism prevention.

 Subproject Evaluation Research.